 What is Celebrate Recovery?

-Celebrate Recovery is a Christ-centered recovery program based on the Beatitudes.
+Celebrate Recovery (CR) is a Christ-centered recovery program based on the Beatitudes.
 The purpose of CR is to fellowship and celebrate God’s healing power in our lives through the 12 steps and 8 recovery principles.
-By applying these principles we experience freedom from our hurts, habits, and hang-ups creating peace, serenity, joy and a stronger personal relationship with God and others.
-Celebrate Recovery is a safe place to share struggles and a place where we can take off our masks.
-A place where you hear the words: “Nobody walks alone.”
+By applying these principles, we experience freedom from our hurts, habits, and hang-ups, creating peace, serenity, joy and a stronger personal relationship with God and others.
+Celebrate Recovery is a safe place to share struggles and a place where we can take off our masks; it’s a place where you hear the words, “Nobody walks alone.”
 Celebrate Recovery changes lives!

 What is a Hurt, a Habit, a Hang-Up (3H)?

-It is something that is stealing the peace God intended you to have.
+This is anything that’s stealing the peace God intended you to have.

 Is Celebrate Recovery for me?

-You may be thinking that recovery is just for those who struggle with drugs and alcohol.
+You may be thinking that recovery is just for those who struggle with drugs and alcohol, but it’s not just limited to that.
 We’ve found that less than one-third of the people attending CR struggle with chemical dependencies.

-Can you answer yes to any one of these questions?
+Can you answer yes to any of these questions?